What Indigenous Beauty Means To Me

 Advertisement

-GO-TO PRODUCT: "My mum recently bought me Kalkáy Wild Rose Facial Oil.
-It’s from an Indigenous business, Sḵwálwen Botanicals.
-I also use the Kalkáy Wild Rose Toner.
+GO-TO PRODUCT: "My mom recently bought me Kalkáy Wild Rose Facial Oil, it’s from an Indigenous business, Sḵwálwen Botanicals.
+I also use their Kalkáy Wild Rose Toner.
 I always try to buy Black and Indigenous-made and I love Sḵwálwen Botanicals because it incorporates traditional plants from the West Coast, allowing me to feel like I'm connecting to something when I'm using it."

 Erica Violet Lee, Poet and Scholar